captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## SHARON:
-I'm very nosy and I'm very persistent it's something that hos always irritated my son but inescapable, in our line of work
+I'm very nosy and I'm very persistent it's something that has always irritated my son but inescapable, in our line of work
 ---
 ## ROBYN: